23 of the Best Bakeries in Berlin

 Gorilla Bäckerei

 Featuring items like focaccia topped with lush ingredients like herbal olive oil, Gorgonzola, and radicchio.
-They’re experts at making savory baked goods next level by adding lush ingredients like fig, brie, and pistachio.
+They’re experts at taking savory baked goods to the next level by adding lush ingredients like fig, brie, and pistachio.
 Their sweet goods are just as enticing with items like their lemon cardamom rolls and vanilla rum croissants.

 Hermannstraße 211 | Neukölln